Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Results and Discussion

 \subsubsection{Binance Further Topic Analysis}

-Given Binance's less optimistic sentiment results, we conducted a more detailed analysis of the community’s discussion content to understand the underlying dynamics better.
+Given that regarding Binance sentiment, these results contradict our hypothesis, we conducted a more detailed analysis of the community's discussion content to understand the underlying dynamics better.
 The study focused on word frequency, topic modeling using Latent Dirichlet Allocation (LDA), and network analysis to uncover the nuances of user sentiment and the impact of the FTX collapse on discussion patterns.

-Word frequency analysis revealed the prominence of terms like \textit{"Merry Christmas"} during the event window, coinciding with the holiday season.
-This suggests that holiday-related discussions may have temporarily elevated sentiment, masking the potential negative impact of the FTX collapse.
-Non-transactional topics like seasonal greetings likely diluted discussions about platform trust and functionality.

-Topic analysis highlights that holiday-related discussions (Topic 6) became a significant focus during the event window, diverging from the traditional emphasis on trading and platform functionality.
-Simultaneously, topics addressing scams and trust issues (Topic 8) gained prominence, reflecting growing user concerns about security and governance following the FTX collapse.
-This divergence illustrates how the collapse reshaped the discourse within the Binance community.

-Network analysis corroborates these findings by revealing a shift in the structure of community discussions.
-Before the FTX collapse, discussions were tightly interconnected, with high semantic overlap across topics.
-This firmly focused on trading, wallet functions, and technical support.
-However, the network became more fragmented post-event, with weakened connections between keywords and greater topic diversity.
-This shift indicates declining user trust in Binance’s functionality and a growing emphasis on safety, transparency, and governance concerns.
+Word frequency analysis reveals a marked shift in community vocabulary pre- and post-collapse (Figures \ref{fig:word_freq1} and \ref{fig:word_freq2}).
+Pre-FTX, discourse centers on functional and support-related terms, with \textit{binance,'' scammer,'' help,'' report,''} and \textit{wallet''} dominating the frequency distribution (Fig. \ref{fig:word_freq1}).
+Post-FTX, the lexicon shifts dramatically toward holiday-related expressions; \textit{christmas,'' merry,'' year,'' good,''} and \textit{happy''} surge to the highest frequencies (Fig. \ref{fig:word_freq2}), suggesting that seasonal sentiment potentially masked negative reactions to the FTX failure.

+Topic modeling via LDA corroborates this thematic displacement (Figures \ref{fig:lda1} and \ref{fig:lda2}).
+Pre-collapse, discussions cluster tightly around operational support and security reporting, evidenced by salient terms including \textit{report,'' help,'' scammers,'' wallet,''} and \textit{account''} (Fig. \ref{fig:lda1}).
+Post-collapse, the topic distribution fragments; the discourse is overwhelmingly dominated by holiday-related topics, characterized by high-saliency terms such as \textit{christmas,''} \textit{binancechristmas,''} \textit{merry,''} \textit{wish,''} and \textit{holiday''} (Fig. \ref{fig:lda2}).
+This shift from cohesive functional discussions to fragmented, seasonally-focused discourse illustrates how the collapse coincided with---and was potentially obscured by---surging holiday sentiment, despite underlying concerns about platform trust.
+Detailed topic-term mappings are provided in Table~\ref{tab:topic_words} (Appendix~\ref{app:results}).